syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-resizing.md

 {% previewsample "page.domainurl/code-snippet/grid/row-template-cs12" %}
 {% endif %}

+>  The [refreshColumns](../../api/grid#refreshcolumns) method is used to refresh the grid after the column widths are updated.
+Column resizing externally is useful when you want to provide a custom interface to the user for resizing columns.

 ## Resizing events

 During the resizing action, the grid control triggers the below three events.